slimbootloader/documentation/source/specs/config.rst

 A YAML **node** represents a single native data structure.
 A **mapping node** is an unordered set of *key: value* node pairs.
-Mappings use a colon and space (“: ”) to mark each key: value pair.
+Mappings use a colon and space (": ") to mark each key: value pair.

-A **block sequence** is simply a series of nodes, each denoted by a leading “-” indicator.
-The “-” indicator must be separated from the node by white space.
-YAML’s **block collections** use indentation for scope and begin each entry on its own line.
+A **block sequence** is simply a series of nodes, each denoted by a leading "-" indicator.
+The "-" indicator must be separated from the node by white space.
+YAML's **block collections** use indentation for scope and begin each entry on its own line.

 SBL configuration options are a series of YAML block sequence and form a